How To Get A Motorcycle License In Michigan?

 If you already have riding experience but have been away from motorcycling for a while and want to refresh your skills, then this course is ideal for you.
 This course deals with the fundamentals of riding a bike and provides an opportunity to get back your confidence before returning to the road.
 It’s a short course and blends the course elements from BRC and BRC2, depending on your previous riding experience and current skill level.

 In short, all of these courses can be beneficial if you’re especially looking to obtain your first motorcycle license or add an endorsement to your existing valid driving license.
-Anyway, as you’re now aware of the required documents and skills/courses for earning a motorcycle license in Michigan, let us discuss in easier steps how to get a motorcycle endorsement/license in Michigan state.
+Now that you’re familiar with the required documents and skills/courses for earning a motorcycle license in Michigan, let us discuss in easier steps how to get a motorcycle endorsement/license in Michigan state.

 How to Get a Motorcycle License in Michigan: Step-by-Step Process

-If you’ve come this far reading this article, you’re almost there to get your first motorcycle endorsement/license.
-As you’ve already learned the required paperwork and required motorcycle safety courses, it will be now easy for you to understand all the basic steps.
+If you’ve come this far reading this article, you’re almost there to getting your first motorcycle endorsement.
+Since you’ve already learned about the required paperwork and motorcycle safety courses, it should now be easier to understand the steps involved.

-So here are the simple steps for obtaining your motorcycle license/endorsement in Michigan (MI):
+So here are the simple steps for obtaining your motorcycle endorsement in Michigan:

 1. Meet the Eligibility Requirements

 To begin, make sure you meet the age requirements.
-Remember you must be 16 years old to apply for a CY endorsement or license in Michigan.
-If you’re under 18, you will also need parental consent and to have held a valid Michigan driver's license for at least six months.
+You must be at least 16 years old to begin the process of obtaining a motorcycle endorsement in Michigan.
+If you’re under 18, you will also need parental consent and must have held a valid Michigan driver’s license for at least six months.

 2. Pass the Vision and Written Knowledge Test

-The next step is to pass the vision test and written knowledge test.
-The written test usually covers Michigan motorcycle laws, road signs, and safe riding practices.
-You can sit for this test at the Michigan Secretary of State office.
-Remember, the Michigan DMV motorcycle written knowledge test comprises 50 questions.
-To pass the exam, you need to answer 48 questions correctly and achieve a score of 80%.
+The next step is to pass a vision screening and the written motorcycle knowledge test.
+The written test covers Michigan motorcycle laws, traffic signs, and safe riding practices.
+You can take this test at a Michigan Secretary of State office.
+To pass, you must score at least 80 percent on the motorcycle knowledge test.

 3. Complete the Motorcycle Safety Course or Skill Test